 The term tongue and groove refers to the technique of fitting similar objects together by aligning their edges and joining them to make a single flat surface.
 This method of connecting pieces is particularly strong and effective because it interlocks the original two flat planks into one seamless piece.

 Constructing with tongue and groove works by using boards that have one side with a protruding ridge, the tongue, and a groove along the entire length of the board’s opposite side.
 By lining up the ridge side of a board with the groove side of another board and attaching them, a snug seam is created.
-The shorter width sides of the boards also have small ridges and grooves so that all of the pieces used in a project can be completely interconnected.
+The shorter-width sides of the boards also have small ridges and grooves so that all of the pieces used in a project can be completely interconnected.

 Although tongue and groove can apply to other types of floors, it is a staple of a good hardwood floor.
 When constructed by gluing together tongue and groove boards, hardwood floors are smooth and free of nails, making them both visually appealing and safe to walk on barefoot.
 Two different types of hardwood can be used for tongue and groove flooring — solid and engineered.
+Both solid hardwood and engineered hardwood come in nearly endless options, so homeowners can choose their favorite color, texture and grain.
+Depending on your unique needs, you can pick the material that will suit your home and lifestyle.

 These are the basic differences between the two: